anthonyjdearmas/safeservemetro/README.md

  - Fully built authentication system for user accounts/access codes that utilizes web tokens
  - Auto account generation system that communicates with Square servers via webhooks to create new access codes instantly
  - Response site design that works on phones, tablets, laptops as well as desktops.
- - RESTful API that was built using NodeJS